leszczynskilukasz/MyPlace/README.md

 # MyPlace
-# An mobile app for checking ratings given by other users and adding your own ratings for a given POI.
+# A mobile app for checking ratings given by other users and adding your own ratings for a given POI.